avaus/bigdata-examples/README.md

-bigdata-examples
+Avaus big data examples
 ================

-### Avaus big data examples

-### These examples allow you to test the Avaus big data cluster - LINK TO REPO TO BE ADDED
+These examples allow you to test the Avaus big data cluster - LINK TO REPO TO BE ADDED

 ## Get data used in the examples